-- (1) A prosecutor who is required to make a decision whether or not to prosecute a child referred to in section 7(2) must take the following into consideration: - (a) The educational level, cognitive ability, domestic and environmental circumstances, age and maturity of the child; - (b) the nature and seriousness of the alleged offence; - (c) the impact of the alleged offence on any victim; - (d) the interests of the community; - (e) a probation officer's assessment report in terms of Chapter 5; - (f) the prospects of establishing criminal capacity in terms of section 11 if the matter were to be referred to a preliminary inquiry in terms of Chapter 7; - (g) the appropriateness of diversion; and - (h) any other relevant factor. - (2) If a prosecutor decides in respect of a child referred to in subsection (1) that criminal capacity is- - (a) likely to be proved in terms of section 11, he or she may- - (i) divert the matter in terms of Chapter 6 if the child is alleged to have committed an offence referred to in Schedule 1; or - (ii) refer the matter to a preliminary inquiry as provided for in Chapter 7; or - (b) not likely to be proved in terms of section 11, he or she may cause the child to be taken to a probation officer to be dealt with in terms of section 9.
+- (1) A prosecutor who is required to make a decision whether or not to prosecute a child referred to in section 7(2) must take the following into consideration: - (a) The educational level, domestic and environmental circumstances, age and maturity of the child; - (b) the nature and seriousness of the alleged offence; - (c) the impact of the alleged offence on any victim; - (d) the interests of the community; - (e) a probation officer's assessment report in terms of Chapter 5; - (f) the prospects of establishing criminal capacity in terms of section 11 if the matter were to be referred to a child justice court in terms of Chapter 9; - (g) the appropriateness of diversion; and - (h) any other relevant factor. - (2) If a prosecutor decides in respect of a child referred to in subsection (1) that criminal capacity is- - (a) likely to be proved in terms of section 11, he or she may refer the matter to a preliminary inquiry as provided for in Chapter 7; or - (b) not likely to be proved in terms of section 11, he or she may cause the child to be taken to a probation officer to be dealt with in terms of section 9. - (3) A prosecutor may divert the matter in terms of Chapter 6, if the matter is suitable for diversion.